 - you think there’s been a mistake with how your Universal Credit has been worked out

 Provide any evidence you have:

-It’s a good idea to give them some evidence of the mistake if you can to try and stop the attachment of benefits.
-You’ll need to do this through your online account if you have one, or by letter.
+It’s a good idea to give them some evidence of the mistake to try and stop the attachment of benefits.
+You’ll need to do this through your online account if you have one or by letter.
 Evidence could be, for example:

 - your tenancy agreement – if you think your housing costs are wrong